-APJ Paulraj testified that he has served as an APJ and/or as Lead APJ for the past eight years and has adjudicated hundreds of AIA cases.
-HT-3 at 322-23, 329, 338, 347-52.
-He explained that the 12-day deadline is not a "mandatory requirement" or a "strict" rule bur rather "an aspirational goal" wherein he "would try to circulate a decision to the panel at least 12 days before it needs to be mailed."
+APJ Paulraj testified that he served on the Hologic panel with the appellant and APJ Yang in early 2018.
+HT-3 at 324-30; IAF, Tab 6 at 88-97 (Hologic DI).
+The appellant served as APJ1 and "wanted to decide the case under somewhat an unusual procedural posture."
 Id.
-He also stated that he has missed this deadline in the past and would not be surprised to hear that APJs miss it 25 percent of the time.
-Id.
-104 circulated a draft opinion on April 11 with a mailing deadline of April 18, 2018.
+The panel met several times to discuss the approach and tentatively agreed on a disposition, and the appellant circulated a draft opinion on April 11 with a mailing deadline of April 18, 2018.
 Id; see also IAF, Tab 5 at 62-68 (panel email correspondence).
 After reading the draft opinion, however, APJ Paulraj notified the appellant on April 13, 2018 that he "was having second thoughts . . . about the approach we've taken."
-HT-3 at 377 (voicemail message) 105; see also HT-3 at 333-39 (Paulraj testimony) and IAF, Tab 5 at 67 (Paulraj email correspondence dated 4/13/18).
+HT-3 at 377 (voicemail message)105; see also HT-3 at 333-39 (Paulraj testimony) and IAF, Tab 5 at 67 (Paulraj email correspondence dated 4/13/18).
 In short, he told the appellant he wanted some additional time to think about the approach because he was not comfortable with the interpretation of the rules as described in the majority opinion.
 Id.
 In the end, APJ Paulraj drafted a dissenting opinion with a footnote that included a sentence stating that he would welcome the opportunity for the panel to further consider this issue on a request for rehearing.
 Id.
 At the hearing, he explained that he included this "highly unusual" footnote because he felt that the panel, "especially [he] and Judge Yang," did not have enough time to consider the issue "given the short turnaround" for the case.
 Id.
 He noted that the appellant had introduced "a really unheard of approach" in this decision and he "felt that there just was not enough time for a proper deliberation" under the circumstances.
 Id.